AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-fusion/fusion-cannot-manage-users.md

 ---
-title: "Workfront Fusion: Cannot add or delete users from Workfront Fusion"
+title: 'Workfront Fusion: Cannot add or delete users from Workfront Fusion'
-description: "When a user attempts to add or delete a user in Workfront Fusion, they are unable to do so."
+description: When a user attempts to add or delete a user in Workfront Fusion, they are unable to do so.
 hidefromtoc: yes
 feature: Workfront Fusion
+exl-id: bd5eb99e-c9a5-470d-b58d-51097bbd9ea4
 ---
 # Workfront Fusion: Cannot add or delete users from Workfront Fusion